thomasriley/observability-for-kubernetes/content/_index.md

 ### What is this site?

-* I wanted a place to store all my notes and learnings about Monitoring & Observability working with Kubernetes and containerisation
+* I wanted a place to store all my notes and learnings about Monitoring & Observability working with Kubernetes and containerisation.
-* As create a private set of notes I created this site so I can give back to the community
+* As create a private set of notes I created this site so I can give back to the community.
-* If you spot a mistake or wish to propose a change, please raise a PR
+* If you spot a mistake or wish to propose a change, please raise a PR.
 * I hope you find this useful!

 ### Who am I?